 \subsection{Knowledge Distillation for Large Language Models}

-Knowledge Distillation (KD) is a widely adopted paradigm for transferring knowledge from high-capacity teacher models to smaller and less capable student models.
-For large language models (LLMs), KD is usually realized through two paradigms: sequence-level (text-based) distillation and logit-based (response-level) distillation.
+Knowledge Distillation (KD) is a widely adopted paradigm for transferring useful knowledge from more powerful teacher models to less capable (generally smaller) student models.
+For large language models (LLMs), the distillation algorithm is typically achieved through two paradigms: sequence-level (text-based) and logit-based (response-level) approaches.

-Sequence-level knowledge distillation trains the student model using texts generated by the teacher as hard-label supervision, treating the teacher-produced outputs as pseudo-labels and optimizing the student via standard maximum-likelihood estimation \cite{kim2016sequence}.
-In contrast, besides the SFT loss based on ground-truth labels, logit-based KD additionally uses the teacher’s soft output distributions to distill fine-grained predictive information by aligning the teacher and student distributions.
-The pioneering logit-based KD method \cite{hinton2015distilling} uses the Kullback-Leibler divergence (KLD) to measure the discrepancy between the student and the teacher distributions.
+Sequence-level KD trains the student model using teacher-generated texts as hard-label supervision, treating teacher-produced outputs as pseudo-labels and optimizing the student via standard maximum-likelihood estimation \cite{kim2016sequence}.
+In addition to the SFT loss based on ground-truth labels, logit-based KD utilizes the teacher’s soft output distributions to distill fine-grained predictive information by aligning the teacher and student distributions.
+The pioneering logit-based KD method \cite{hinton2015distilling} uses Kullback-Leibler divergence (KLD) to measure the discrepancy between student and teacher distributions.
 Reverse KLD (RKLD) employs a reverse version of KL divergence by changing the reference distribution in KL from the teacher to the student, allowing the student to concentrate its limited capacity on the teacher’s high-probability regions \cite{guminillm}.
 AlphaNet \cite{wang2021alphanet} introduces $\alpha$-divergence, providing a tunable measure between KLD and RKLD to penalize over-estimation and under-estimation in KD.
 ABKD \cite{wangabkd} further proposes a novel $\alpha\text{-}\beta$-divergence to balance hardness-concentration and confidence-concentration, generalizing FKLD and RKLD to a broader family of divergences.